Clearwater River (Saskatchewan): Geology

 The Clearwater River is an underfit stream; that is, its present flow is insufficient to have carved its broad, steep-sided valley.
-Instead, its morphology may be the result of a catastrophic paleoflood that originated from Glacial Lake Agassiz during late Pleistocene time and flowed through the Clearwater and Athabasca river valleys on its way to the Arctic Ocean.
+Instead, its morphology may be the result of catastrophic paleoflooding that originated from Glacial Lake Agassiz during late Pleistocene time and flowed through the Clearwater and Athabasca river valleys on its way to the Arctic Ocean.
 The channel cut by that flood is known as the Clearwater Spillway.

 There are several salt springs and saline marshes that discharge into the Clearwater River in northeastern Alberta.
 The water, which comes from the underlying Devonian rock formations, is effervescent in places and smells of sulfur.